Mitsuriou/MFBO-Preset-Creator/README.md

 - [X] (1.7.3 & 1.7.4) Add a check system to know is the *"meshes/"* path is well filled and seems to be valid
 - [X] (1.9.0) Allow the user to type different paths for the body, hands and feet
 - [X] (2.0.0) Add compatibility with CBBE 3BBB SMP
-- [X] (2.0.0) Add compatibility for all the most popular body types
+- [X] (2.0.0+) Add compatibility for all the most popular body types

 ### New tools
 - [X] (1.9.0) Automatic conversion (choose a directory to automatically try to find where are located the meshes for the NPC that needs to be converted)
+- [] Tool to help users to swap converted follower's textures in a simpler way.

 ### Other cool features and improvements
 - [X] (1.7.4) Add an option to disable the automatic opening of the generated folder, after a generation